Mayfair shots 8-under 62, leads Weir by stroke in Calgary

 The tournament is the first the PGA Tour Champions or PGA Tour event in Canada since the Shaw Charity Classic in 2019.

 Bernhard Langer shot a 68.
+Canadians David Morland IV and Dennis Hendershott also shot 68.

 Defending champion Wes Short Jr. opened with a 70.

 Robert Allenby had a 71.
 He turned 50 last month and tied for 64th in the Senior British Open in his Champions debut.